taoxinyyyun/data-projects/README.md

 ## Data Science Projects

-This is a repository for my data science projects from coursework, datathon competitions, and research projects.
+This is a repository for my data science projects from past coursework, datathon competitions, and research projects.